 School Lane Campus, School Lane,Skelmersdale, Lancashire, WN8 8EH

 Paper copies of all documents on our website are available on request from our school office.
+We will provide this free of charge.

 Unfortunately not the ones with chocolate chips.